XuGuohui/XuGuohui.github.io/markdown/Gists/Reference.md

     const int&& intConstRvalueRefE = ( []()->const int{ return 10;} )();        // const rvalue reference can bind returned const pure value (rvalue)
     ```

 - lvalue reference can be initialized with lvalue reference and rvalue reference.
-When a function's argument is lvalue reference, we may pass a rvalue reference as the parameter, in which case the rvalue reference is converted to lvalue reference.
+When a function's parameter is lvalue reference, we may pass a rvalue reference as the parameter, in which case the rvalue reference is converted to lvalue reference.
 That's why we need [`std::forward()`](https://en.cppreference.com/w/cpp/utility/forward).
     ```
     Test& testLvalueRefInitA = testLvalueRefA;                                  // lvalue reference can be initialized with lvalue reference
     Test& testLvalueRefInitB = testRvalueRefA;                                  // lvalue reference can be initialized with rvalue reference